Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 Our BDT analysis and the generation of associated graphics are done with the {\sc MInOS}~\cite{aeacus,Walker:2022iwa} package, which calls {\sc XGBoost}~\cite{Chen:2016:XST:2939672.2939785} and {\sc MatPlotLib}~\cite{Hunter:2007} on the back end.
 We train the BDT on 2/3 of the simulated event sample, reserving 1/3 for validation of outcomes on a statistically independent sample.
 We rotate the portion of data reserved for validation in order to characterize statistical variations between each such data ``fold''.
 We configure the BDT to build up to 50 trees with a maximal depth of 5 levels per tree.
-Early stopping is enabled to halt training if the loss function is not improved over the course of each 5 rounds.
-We normalize each of the signal and background weight sums to one prior to training.
+Early stopping is enabled to halt training if the loss function is not improved over the course of the five most recent training epochs, i.e. by the generation of the five most recent trees.

 As described in Ref.~\cite{Chen:2016:XST:2939672.2939785}, the loss function for the individual trees of the ensemble is regularized by the quadratic sum of the weights on each leaf multiplied by an ``L2'' regularization hyperparameter, which we fix as $\lambda = 0.01$.
 The minimum loss reduction for new splittings in a tree is set to $\gamma = 0$.
-The contribution of each new tree added to the aggregated prediction of the ensemble is scaled by the learning rate, which we set to $\eta = 0.5$.
+The contribution of each new tree added to the aggregated prediction of the ensemble is scaled by the learning rate, which we set to $\eta = 0.5$. {\sc XGBoost} hyperparameters were scanned manually around the values used in the study.
+One criterion for selection was stability of the results, which do not exhibit strong sensitivity to small variations of these parameters.

+We find that certain of the hyperparameters employed by {\sc XGBoost} have extensive (rather than intensive) scaling with the total sample weight.
+As such, we find that hyperparameter selections and training outcomes will be less sensitive to variations of the sample size if one normalizes the overall weight to unity in the training.
+We do this separately for each of the signal and background classes in order to balance the training datasets.
+Physical per-sample weights are used to interpret the results of training.